 Pasta is the perfect choice when you are really hungry and need to recharge quickly.
 Especially in rougher weather conditions, like wind, rain, or cold, your body actually loses more calories and energy than you think, and fast at that!

 Best and Easiest Foods to Bring on a Long Fishing Trip

 When going on a fishing trip that can last an entire day, a night, or perhaps even a weekend, you will have to consider bringing totally different foods than for short trips, and lots more of it!

 As you are planning to spend a considerable time on the bank, or boat, you will naturally be thinking of bringing some food, but snacks or a wrapped up sandwich just won’t cut it here.
-Instead, try to think warm foods, cooking gear and some variation.
+Instead, try to think of warm foods, cooking gear, and variation.

 But even if you’re out on your own, you will most likely consume a larger amount of food than you’d thought.
 And when spending that much time fishing, you will just want to eat a little varied.
 It makes the trip more fun too.

 When it comes to long fishing trips, think different foods, warm foods, and most importantly, think lots of foods.

 Imagine spending an entire day outside and not eating a delicious and warm meal.
 You’d definitely be missing out.
 Additionally, you just really have the time to prepare a really good lunch or dinner for yourself.
 You most certainly deserve it!

 So, here are my tips for the best and easiest foods to bring on a long fishing trip.
 Remember to pick a combination of at least one or two of the following suggestions, and to bring a cooler of some sort.

 Personally, I just love fresh bread.
 Going to my local bakery in the morning and picking up a fresh loaf is a must for me when going on a longer fishing trip.
 This type of food is especially suited for breakfasts and light lunches.